1. Skip to content

 In the best case, Barnier — who has a reputation as a pragmatic politician capable of compromise — could act as a kind of technocrat, delivering a budget capable of getting the approval of the French National Assembly, she said.

-But by disregarding the result of the election, Macron had sowed even more anger, Pornschlegel argued, and may have prepared the ground for the far right to win power in the 2027 presidential elections.
-"One should not underestimate the discontents of the French people," she warned.
+But by disregarding the result of the election, Macron had sowed even more anger, Pornschlegel argued, and may have prepared the ground for the far right to win power in the 2027 presidential election.
+"One should not underestimate the discontent of the French people," she warned.

 Edited by: Andreas Illmer